Why touch sensors and not real buttons?

 The Vindor has a standard mouthpiece but you don't need to learn how to vibrate the reed, which is the source of much frustration for beginners.
 Instead, the Vindor analyzes changes in air pressure to determine how to play the note.
 This means you start playing good tones, and are in tune right away.
 Even though it doesn't use the reed, it a real mouthpiece, so students get used to the feel of the reed and can practice tonguing and modulating air flow.
 This makes the transition to a real instrument very intuitive.

-How does the Vindor compare to the Yamaha or Akai wind controllers?
+How does the Vindor compare to the Roland, Yamaha or Akai wind controllers?

-Both the Yamaha and Akai are complex and aimed exclusively at professional players.
+The Roland, Yamaha and Akai are complex instruments that aimed exclusively at professional players.
 The Vindor is easy enough for beginners and intermediate players, while still capable enough for professionals.
+Because of this, the Vindor is much more affordable, saving you up to $400 or more.

-Why is it so much smaller and lighter than the Yamaha or Akai?
+Why is it so much smaller and lighter than other options?

-The Vindor takes advantage of the latest integrated microcontrollers and sensors that reduce size and cost dramatically.
-It was designed to fit in a backpack and be lightweight to avoid tiring out young players.
-The Yamaha and Akai controllers are based on dacades-old technology.
+The Vindor takes advantage of the latest integrated micro-controllers and sensors that dramatically reduce size and cost.
+It is designed to fit in a backpack and be lightweight to avoid tiring out young players.

 Can I connect to a guitar amplifier or effects pedals?